lrusso/Emulatrix/README.md

 - To play a MAME32 ROM select a .ZIP file from your hard drive (with the original name, like wboy3.zip, DO NOT RENAME IT).

-- To play a DOS game, upload a .ZIP file from your hard drive (the software will try to run AUTORUN.BAT).
+- To play a DOS game, select a .ZIP file from your hard drive (the software will try to run AUTORUN.BAT).

 ## Core files: